jkhedani/basichawaiian-theme/readme.md

 Things that we should do for the next iteration
 • work on UI (lot's of text, poor iteration of tutorials)
 • improve gamification (inclusion of ways to use currency)
+• build sign-up page and have Ku and/or Iini manage it
+• support expectations / user management